Welcome!!! We are loving this wholesome delicious food and are happy to have you with us! Here are the details…

 ☀️ HOW TO ORDER

 Orders must be placed by Monday NOON latest.
-They are Amish, they call me on Monday evening and I can’t call them.
-For late orders or changes, I’d have to drive to the farm, an hour round trip.
+They are Amish, they call me on Monday evening to get the orders.
+I can’t call them and there is no way to get orders to them after Monday.

 ☀️ DELIVERY DAY